Parents are teachers.

 Parents have limited influence over these “reasons” because they are normal, neurological realities of being a teen dude and having a teen dude brain.

-It’s the parent’s job to set limits, assign chores, make house rules, make expectations, follow-through with consequences in our efforts to help our sons not get sucked up into this selfish, destructive addiction.
+It’s our job as parents to set limits, assign chores, make house rules, make expectations, and follow through with consequences in our efforts to help our sons not get sucked up into this selfish, destructive addiction.